Remuneration to the members of the board of directors

 Criteria for awarding variable cash remuneration, etc.

-The variable cash remuneration shall be linked to predetermined and measurable criteria which can be financial and connected to, for example, sales growth and profit generation, or non-financial.
+Annual variable cash remuneration shall be linked to predetermined and measurable criteria which can be financial and connected to, for example, sales growth and profit generation, or non-financial.
 They may also be individualized, quantitative or qualitative objectives.
-The criteria shall be designed so as to contribute to the company’s business strategy and long-term interests, including its sustainability, by for example being clearly linked to the business strategy or promote the executive’s long term development.
+The criteria shall be designed so as to contribute to the Company’s business strategy and long-term interests, including its sustainability, by for example being clearly linked to the business strategy or promote the executive’s long term development.
+Annual variable cash remuneration may amount to no more than the aggregate of twelve fixed monthly salaries.

-To which extent the criteria for awarding variable cash remuneration has been satisfied shall be evaluated during a period of one calendar year.
-When the measurement period for satisfying the criteria for being awarded variable cash remuneration has ended, it shall be determined to what extent the criteria has been satisfied.
-The remuneration committee is responsible for the evaluation so far as it concerns variable remuneration to the CEO.
-For variable cash remuneration to other executives, the CEO is responsible for the evaluation.
-For financial objectives, the evaluation shall be based on the latest financial information made public by the company.
+To which extent the criteria for awarding annual variable cash remuneration has been satisfied shall be evaluated during a period of one calendar year.
+When the measurement period for satisfying the criteria for being awarded annual variable cash remuneration has ended, it shall be determined to what extent the criteria has been satisfied.
+The remuneration committee is responsible for the evaluation so far as it concerns annual variable cash remuneration to the CEO.
+For annual variable cash remuneration to other executives, the CEO is responsible for the evaluation.
+For financial objectives, the evaluation shall be based on the latest financial information made public by the Company.

 Salary and employment conditions for employees